Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 ## Install or update

-### Installation video (`<= v0.14.3`)
+### Installation video

 [![dbus-serialbattery install](https://img.youtube.com/vi/Juht6XGLcu0/0.jpg)](https://www.youtube.com/watch?v=Juht6XGLcu0)

-### Install automatically with USB/SD card
+### Install automatically with flash drive/SD

-> It might be, that this doesn't work on older CerboGX devices.
-In this case use SSH option instead.
+> CerboGX users cannot use the the automatic installer.
+Use SSH option instead.

 1. Download and copy the [latest release](https://github.com/Louisvdw/dbus-serialbattery/releases) `venus-data.tar.gz` to the root of a USB flash drive that is in FAT32 format (a SD card is also an option for GX devices, but not for Raspberry Pi).

 2. OPTIONAL (`>= v1.0.0`): Create a `config.ini` file in the root of your USB flash drive with your custom settings.
 Put `[DEFAULT]` in the first line of the file and add all the values you want to change below.
 You only have to insert the values you want to change, all other values are fetched from the `config.default.ini`.
-In the [`config.default.ini`](https://github.com/Louisvdw/dbus-serialbattery/blob/master/etc/dbus-serialbattery/config.default.ini) you find all possible settings that you can copy over and change.
+In the [`config.default.ini`](https://github.com/Louisvdw/dbus-serialbattery/blob/jkbms_ble/etc/dbus-serialbattery/config.default.ini) you find all possible settings that you can copy over and change.

    > If you put a `config.ini` in the root of the USB flash drive, then an existing `config.ini` will be overwritten.